NoSQL Databases

 • Due to presence of variety of field types & powerful query languages, used as general purpose databases.

-• Can easily scale-out for storing humongous amount of data.
+• Can be easily scale-out for storing humongous amount of data.

 Key-value Databases: